About PPF -

 PPF Treasurer & Co-Founder

 Nicholas Reville is from Worcester, MA and has a B.A. in Public Policy from Brown University.
-He worked in a variety of political activism positions for several years before co-founding PCF.
-He is an Ashoka Fellow and a Co-Founder of PCF, where he currently serves as Executive Director.
+He worked in a variety of political activism positions for several years before co-founding the Participatory Culture Foundation (PCF).
+He is an Ashoka Fellow and active with open Web advocacy.
+PCF’s major projects include the following: the Miro video player, one of the most popular open-source software projects in the world; and the successful Amara subtitling platform, with partners such as TED Talks, Netflix, and PBS News Hour.

 Contact: npr at pculture.org